 Have you ever wondered why the Sunshine State isn’t leading the world in the production of solar energy?
-There are a combination of factors involved – some of them political and economic – but two engineers at the University of Florida have shed light on how the electrical challenges that come with using widespread solar energy could be overcome.
+There are a combination of factors involved – some political and economic – but two engineers at the University of Florida have shed light on how the electrical challenges that come with using widespread solar energy could be overcome.

 But are they unmanageable?
 That’s what UF engineering professors Sean Meyn and Prabir Barooah asked.
 They began looking at load balancing, at supply and demand.
 Knowing they could never control an unpredictable solar supply, (never control the weather), they focused on how they could meet a larger solar supply with a more flexible demand.
 They wanted to make use of the highs and lows.